Progressive Arbitration Process

 - Binding: The arbitrator’s decision is binding on both parties.
-There is no appeal process.
+You cannot appeal the decision.

 - Non-binding: The arbitrator’s decision can be accepted or rejected by either party.
-A lawsuit can still occur.
+A lawsuit is still an option.

 A first-party auto insurance claim usually falls under